-The accounting policies adopted in the preparation of the parent company financial statements are consistent with those followed in the preparation of the Parent Company's annual financial statements for the year ended December 31, 2020, except for the adoption of new standards effective as of January 1, 2021.
+The accounting policies adopted in the preparation of the parent company financial statements are consistent with those followed in the preparation of the Parent Company's annual financial statements for the year ended December 31, 2021, except for the adoption of new standards effective in 2022.
 The Parent Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.

-Except otherwise stated, the adoption of the new accounting standards, amendments and interpretations which apply for the first time in 2021, do not have an impact on the parent company financial statements.
+Except otherwise stated, the adoption of the new accounting standards, amendments and interpretations which apply for the first time in 2022, do not have an impact on the parent company financial statements.